waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **FIREBREATHER WALT on Route 35:** Said "I'm practicing my fire breathing." despite appearing as a FISHER sprite.
 Likely a Fire-type trainer.
 - A POKEFAN_M in the Game Corner lost his COIN CASE in the UNDERGROUND.
 This is likely required to play the games.
 - **Phone Calls:**
-    - Youngster JOEY called multiple times for a rematch on Route 30.
+    - Youngster JOEY called for a rematch on Route 30.
     - Hiker ANTHONY called, mentioning that lots of timid DUNSPARCE can be found in DARK CAVE.
 He also called for a rematch on Route 33.
     - Juggler IRWIN called, just to introduce himself.
-    - Youngster JOEY called for a rematch on Route 30.

 # Crafting
 - Kurt in Azalea Town can make special POKé BALLS from APRICORNS.
 I received a LURE BALL from him as an example.